MeiMei-Kor/Process-Hollowing/README.md

 # Process Hollowing by Delphi/object pascal

 'Process Hollowing' starts a normal 'A' process, overwrites and reruns the memory of that process with the PE image of 'B' and loads it as if 'A' had been executed, but it is actually how 'B' functions.
-This allows B to operate secretly in the system.